kerinin/daggregator/README.md

 so for example `targets:foo=1&sources:bar=5` would return nodes with flows terminating in targets with `foo=1` _and_ flows originating in sources with `bar=5`.

+## Install

+Clone the repo, `bundle install`.
+You'll need to install neo4j, and there's a rake task for it:

+    rake neo4j:install[community,1.8.M01]
+    rake neo4j:start

+If you're using Heroku you can install the addon with

+    heroku addons:add neo4j --neo4j-version 1.8.M01